 In July 2017, the Massachusetts Department of Higher Education (DHE) received statutory authority to enter into interstate reciprocity agreements.
 Subsequently, the Massachusetts Board of Higher Education (BHE) authorized the Commissioner of Higher Education to pursue participation in SARA, and the BHE also promulgated regulations to govern the entry of Massachusetts into SARA.
 The final regulation, 610 CMR 12.00, went into effect on March 23, 2018 and were revised as of July 24, 2020 to align with recent changes to NC-SARA policy.

 On June 7, 2018 the NEBHE Executive Committee granted the final approval for the Commonwealth’s initial application to participate in SARA.
-The Commonwealth’s 2020 renewal application was approved by the NEBHE Executive Committee on July 28, 2020.
+The Commonwealth’s 2022 renewal application was approved by NEBHE on May 23, 2022, effective June 7, 2022 through June 8, 2024.

 The DHE is accepting institutional applications to participate in Massachusetts SARA as of Monday, June 18, 2018.
 There are two separate online applications, one for initial applicant institutions, and another for renewing applicant institutions.